Kyminlinna Fortress

 Kyminlinna is a fortress located near the town of Kotka, Finland.

-After the peace agreement in 1809, the Kyminlinna Fortress like all the other fortifications which the Russians and Swedes had been building, were left useless, as the border area was now far away from the Loviisa - Kotka angle.
+After the peace agreement in 1809, the Kyminlinna Fortress like all the other fortifications which the Russians and Swedes had been building, was left useless, as the border area was now far away from the Loviisa – Kotka angle.

 Kyminlinna Fortress was used by the Finnish army until 2005.

-Kyminlinna Fortress Map&Location
+Kyminlinna Fortress Location

 Kyminlinna Fortress is located next to the city of Kotka: 48700 Kotka, Finland.

-Kyminlinna Fortress Photos
+Kyminlinna Fortress Map